 Your ability to influence each of these factors will depend on your position in the company.

 All products and services have peak sales periods.
-Whether that correlates very obviously with weather (no one’s buying shorts and shades in November) or festivity (egg nog in June?), or whether it’s more subtle seasonality having an effect, making your offering more attractive at a time when it might not be at the forefront of everyone’s minds can help to make you heard again.
+Whether that correlates very obviously with weather (no one’s buying shorts and shades in November) or festivity (eggnog in June?), or whether it’s more subtle seasonality having an effect, making your offering more attractive at a time when it might not be at the forefront of everyone’s minds can help to make you heard again.
 Discounts, one time offers, rewards and benefit schemes can all help to position your service as the best option on the market.
-Even if your service may not be required at that specific time, presenting prospects with a time-sensitive offer that will benefit them in the long run can spur them to make that purchase now – therefore boosting sales.
+Even if your service may not be required at that specific time, presenting prospects with a time-sensitive offer that will benefit them in the long run can spur them to make that purchase now – and therefore boost sales.

 Take Action: Work with your colleagues in Marketing to come up with a compelling promotion or offer to generate leads during quiet periods to increase sales.

 Staying up to date with your competitors’ developments is an essential part of business, no matter what your industry.
 After all, a sudden drop in price by your rivals can seriously affect your sales.
 So you play the game and hit back twice as hard, right?
 Not exactly.
 Much like your mother used to tell you when it came to the playground, retaliation isn’t always the answer.
 If your competitor has dropped their price in line with a limited promotion, then you may want to match it to stay competitive.
 However, if they have completely changed their pricing strategy, then a deeper evaluation may be required.
 Compare your offering to theirs, and if it’s worth more, then sell it for more.
-Premium pricing can set you in good stead for those wanting a better quality product or service, and is one of the best ways to improve sales among prospects looking for a top value offering (Apple are the masters at this).
+Premium pricing can set you in good stead for those wanting a better quality product or service, and is one of the best ways to increase sales among prospects looking for a top value offering (Apple are the masters at this).
 You can still boost your sales with a higher mark up, if the product is worth it.
 Other competitive threats include high barriers to entry/exit, blocking potential prospects from leaving competitors, as well as strong trust signals that can build your competitors up.

 Take Action: A new pricing strategy can’t be implemented overnight – make sure you keep your colleagues in all departments aware of any sudden change in a competitor’s pricing strategy and work together to find a solution.
 Only pursue available prospects, and continuously work on your branding to maintain your persona and keep trust levels high.